romelgomez/poc-web-marketplace/notes/docker-compose.md

 │   ├── CLERK_SECRET_KEY
 ```

-where `DATABASE_PASSWORD` is a file that hold a value
+where `PGPASSWORD` is a file that hold a value